ohexel/comsocsci/README.md

 - Learn R in R: [the `swirl` package](https://swirlstats.com).
 - [Fast lane to learning R](https://github.com/matloff/fasteR) by [Norman Matloff](https://faculty.engineering.ucdavis.edu/matloff/) (professor of Computer Science at UC Davis).
-Self-description:
+The course is quite thorough regarding base R, including graphics (**ggplot2** is covered as well).
+NM is a proponent of learning base R first before learning third-party packages and I tend to agree.

   > This site is for those who know nothing of R, or maybe even nothing of
   > programming, and seek QUICK, painless entree to the world of R.

-  The course is quite thorough regarding base R, including graphics (**ggplot2** is covered as well).
-NM is a proponent of learning base R first before learning third-party packages and I tend to agree.
 - [R for Data Science](http://r4ds.had.co.nz/) by Garret Grolemund and Hadley Wickham.
 The authors are important originators of/contributors to the so-called "tidyverse", a collection of packages for R. These packages tend make things easier (especially for automated workflows).
 However, starting out with the "tidyverse" when learning R is, in my opinion, a bit like learning to run before learning to walk.
 - [Starting from zero](https://datacarpentry.org/r-socialsci/), Data Carpentry
 workshop.
 These resources are intended for in-person workshops but can be used by self-learners.